The Bambino cat is a mix between the Sphynx and Munchkin breeds.

 The lack of hair also leaves these cats at the mercy of the sun.

-Fur blocks harmful UV rays so bambinos will need to spend the vast majority of their lives indoors.
+Fur blocks harmful UV rays.
+So bambinos will need to spend the vast majority of their lives indoors, as we mentioned earlier.

 If this wasn’t bad enough, bambinos have it much worse than other hairless cats.
 The shortened limbs come from their other parent breed, the Munchkin cat.